Samic8/samdawson.dev/src/articles/react-component-api-design/react-component-api-design.md

 featuredImage: "./Flexibility_Spectrum.svg"
 ---

-This article will go over some component API design patterns at a high level and without getting into implementation details of specific components.
+This article will go over some component API design patterns at a high level without getting into implementation details of specific components.

 A _Component API_ is the props of a component.
 When we design APIs at the right level of flexibility we reduce refactors, encourage code reuse, and increase UI consistency.